-Applicants/Students with Disabilities
+Applicants and Students with Disabilities

-Sonoran University welcomes applications from students of all backgrounds and does not discriminate on the basis of race, ethnicity, gender, social-economic background, religion, sexual orientation, gender expression or identity, age, disability, veteran status, nationality, thinking styles, or life experiences.
+Sonoran University welcomes applications from students of all backgrounds and does not discriminate on the basis of race, ethnicity, gender, socioeconomic background, religion, sexual orientation, gender expression or identity, age, disability, veteran status, nationality, thinking styles, or life experiences.
 Sonoran University is committed to complying with all applicable provisions, including amendments to, the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973.

 It is Sonoran University's policy not to discriminate against any qualified student or applicant with regard to any terms or conditions because of such individual's disability or perceived disability, so long as the student can perform the essential functions of the program.
-Consistent with this the University will provide reasonable policy, accommodations to a qualified individual with a disability, as defined by the ADA, who has made Sonoran University aware of their disability, provided that such accommodation does not constitute an undue hardship to Sonoran University.
+Consistent with this policy, the University will provide reasonable accommodations to a qualified individual with a disability, as defined by the ADA, who has made Sonoran University aware of their disability, provided that such accommodation does not constitute an undue hardship to Sonoran University.
+For more information see the Accessibility Office page (https://my.sonoran.edu/ICS/Students/SCNM\Accessibility\Office\(ADA\Accommodations)/) on MySonoran.

-Persons with disabilities who possess the required abilities and meet all academic qualifications for admission are encouraged to apply for admission.
-Applicants to the Doctor of Naturopathic Medicine program must also meet the technical standards.
-(See Doctor of Naturopathic Medicine Technical Standards for details.)
-Admitted students with disabilities who believe they need accommodations to perform the essential functions of being a student must contact the Sonoran University Accessibility Office at adaoffice@Sonoran.edu to make appropriate arrangements prior to beginning their program.
-Admitted students may initiate application for accommodations with the Accessibility Office, housed within the Dean of Students' Office, by submitting the Accessibility Intake form and required medical documentation.
+Persons with disabilities who possess the required abilities and meet all academic qualifications for admission are encouraged to apply.
+Applicants to the Doctor of Naturopathic Medicine program must also meet the technical standards, see Doctor of Naturopathic Medicine Technical Standards (p.
+13) for details.
+Admitted individuals with disabilities who believe they need accommodations to perform the essential functions of being a student must contact the Accessibility Office at accessibility@sonoran.edu to make appropriate arrangements prior to beginning their program.
+An application for accommodation is initiated by submitting the Accessibility Intake Form and required medical documentation.

-If a student, after following Sonoran University procedures, believes the university is not fulfilling its responsibilities under the ADA or other acts, they may contact the Dean of Students for further advice and assistance.
+If a student, after following Sonoran University procedures, believes the University is not fulfilling its responsibilities under the ADA or other acts, they may email the Dean of Students (dos@sonoran.edu) for further advice and assistance.
 If the matter remains unresolved, the student may file a complaint with the Vice President of Student Affairs (compliance officer for the ADA and Rehabilitation Act).